Food Branding: The Secret Ingredient to Culinary Success

 The psychology of colour in food packaging

 Colours are not just attractive; they also have extraordinary psychological power.
 For example, red increases appetite (no wonder it is used on many fast food logos!), and green symbolises health and freshness.
-On the other hand, blue is hardly ever used in food packaging since it is an appetite suppressant — who could have guessed?
+On the other hand, blue is hardly ever used in food packaging, as it is believed to be an appetite suppressant — who could have guessed?

 The neuroscience of food branding